thedude0606/manusoptions/PROGRESS.md

 - ✅ FIXED: MACD calculation issue with reverse chronological data.
 Implemented a fix to ensure data is sorted in ascending chronological order before technical indicator calculations.
 - ✅ FIXED: Issue affecting all time-dependent indicators that mark early values as unreliable when data is in reverse chronological order.
 - ✅ FIXED: Missing log files when running the application.
 Implemented file-based logging with timestamped log files.
 - ✅ FIXED: Last, Bid, and Ask fields not showing up in options streaming tab.
-Added enhanced logging to diagnose and fix the issue.
+Identified root cause as incorrect contract key formatting and implemented proper formatting for streaming compatibility.

 ## Next Steps